jlywxy/mipi-lcd-sharp-ssd2828/readme.md

 ("|"=pad, "ø"=via-holes)
 ```
-* Connect Differential GND actively to IC GND pins.
-KiCad won't fill copper region for those very thin unconnected pad with the most near copper region and cause potential EMI, even if DRC and ERC passed.
-* It's not very harsh for the differential layout.
-The line will work as it is if the impedance calculated correctly and lines close enough.
-The most fault may be impedance unmatching on the connector, which will be a more impact than line layouts.
-However, such a big problem on the connector will still not bring up the reason making diffenetial signaling into a false situation, since every high speed signal needs connector, no matter they are FPC connector nor even pins extended from chips, which pin pitch and chip packaging are always limited and varied.
-For example, the FPC connector used in this project has pin extending and chaning pitch in its mechanical structures, making no impedance warranty; some chips are packaged in 0.8mm-pitch BGA or even smaller, which will not make the exact impedance when applying layout for BGA pin fanouts.
 2. For connector soldering and layout
 * Do not use heat gun to solder plastic components, even if temperature is lower than 260(C).
 * Do not use low temperature soldering tin (accurately 138(C)Bi-Sn), which is not rock-hard then spliting apart and cause <b>rosin joint</b>